Painters and Decorators in Dulwich (SE21, SE22)

 Painting & Decorating Tip for Dulwich Homeowners

 The Dulwich Estate properties often have lime-washed external walls that need lime-based paint for maintenance rather than modern masonry paint, which can trap moisture behind a film and cause the render to blow.
-We use Keim mineral paint on lime render — it bonds chemically with the substrate, allows the wall to breathe, and lasts 15-20 years without maintenance.
-It's more expensive than standard masonry paint but dramatically better for period properties.
+We use Keim mineral paint on lime render.
+It bonds chemically with the substrate, allows the wall to breathe, and lasts 15-20 years without maintenance.
+It is the right choice for period properties.
 Southwark Council and the Dulwich Estate both approve of this approach.

-The substrates in SE21 and SE22 split into three groups, each behaving differently under paint.
-Victorian villas in East Dulwich and along the larger streets in Dulwich Village typically have original lime-plastered walls behind decades of later wallpaper and emulsion.
-Lime plaster is breathable by design — moisture moves through it from the room into the masonry and out — and sealing it under modern vinyl matt traps that moisture, lifts the surface, and causes blistering within two summers.
+Victorian villas along the larger SE21 and SE22 streets typically carry original lime-plastered walls behind layers of wallpaper and emulsion.
+Lime plaster is breathable by design.
+Sealing it under modern vinyl matt traps moisture, lifts the surface, and causes blistering within a couple of summers.
 We use breathable mineral paints such as Keim Optil or soft distemper where the substrate calls for it.
-Georgian properties around Dulwich Village (typically Grade II listed) have solid walls designed to breathe — they manage moisture through evaporation, and modern gypsum plaster traps moisture in the wall, causing blistering, salt deposits, and damage to the original brickwork.
-We use lime-based plaster repairs on damaged areas and breathable mineral paint on the redecorated walls.
-Listed Building Consent is required for any change of paint type or colour, and we apply for consent before work starts.
-Edwardian detached and semi-detached properties scattered across SE22 have a mix of lime-plaster and gypsum walls.
-Where the gypsum is sound, standard trade emulsion such as Dulux Trade Diamond Matt or Crown Clean Extreme is fine.
-Where the wall is original lime, breathable paint is the right choice.
+Georgian properties around Dulwich Village (typically Grade II listed) are solid-wall construction designed to manage moisture through evaporation.
+Gypsum plaster traps that moisture and leads to salt deposits and brickwork damage.
+We use lime-based plaster repairs on damaged areas and breathable mineral paint throughout.
+Listed Building Consent is required for any change of paint type or colour, and we apply for it before work starts.
+Edwardian detached and semi-detached properties across SE22 have a mix of lime-plaster and gypsum walls.
+Where gypsum is sound, standard trade emulsion (Dulux Trade Diamond Matt or Crown Clean Extreme) is fine.
+Where it's original lime, breathable paint is the right choice.
 A proper survey tells us which is which.
-Original timber on Dulwich properties — sash windows, internal doors, picture rails, deep skirtings, panelled doors — usually carries 5-10 layers of paint built up over a century.
-Pre-1992 layers may contain lead.
-We test with 3M LeadCheck swabs at the survey before quoting strip-and-repaint work and use HSE-compliant containment under the Control of Lead at Work Regulations 2002 if needed.

-Dulwich Estate consent and Southwark conservation
+Dulwich Estate consent and Southwark Council rules for external paintwork

 Painting & Decorating in Dulwich: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

-All Well managed our project from start to finish.
-The fixed-price contract meant no surprises, and the result is stunning.
+“All Well managed our project from start to finish.
+The fixed-price contract meant no surprises, and the result is stunning.”

 Verified Customer